alialavia/UserIdentification/reporting/kw_6.md

 ## Work Done

 **ToDos:**
-- [] Fix tracking safety measure
+- [x] Fix tracking safety measure
 - [x] Request Handler: Implement priority queue (for ID-requests and profile picture updates)
 - [x] Bugfix: Profile picture of 2nd person not displayed (in case he leaves right after initialization)
-- [ ] Influence of background
 - [ ] Test network recording
 - [ ] Schedule demo scene
-- [ ] Refactor One-VS-Rest embeddings model (use general model dir)

 - [ ] Extend UserManager API
 - [ ] Cascaded identification for critical cases (e.g. metric learning or pick the one with higher ABOD weighting)
-	- Opt.
-1: Metric Learning
+	- [ ] Opt.
+1: Metric Learning (Large Margin Nearest Neighbor): 30vs30 samples approx. 3.6 sec - huge positive impact on cosineDist and ABOD thresholding
-	- Opt.
-2: Pick "Inlier"-Class with highest relative weighting
+	- [x] Opt.
+2: Pick "Inlier"-Class with lowest mean cosine distance - working OK in most cases but not for degraded ClusterHull model
 - [ ] Feature: Identification on classifier subset - (dont evaluate on identified users in the scene)
 	- Classify on subset (send ids to exclude in identification request)
 	- Same for robust updates: Exclude identified users in scene which have "secure" tracking and faces are beeing recognized (SDK, possible object detections)
+- [ ] Refactor One-VS-Rest embeddings model (use general model dir)
+- [ ] Influence of background

 ## Notes/Remarks